hanwenzhang123/fullstack-note/README.md

 ```

 Uncontrolled Component
-- let the component itself manage the value, stores its own state internally
+- Data is handled by the DOM itself.
+- a bit more like traditional HTML, keeps the single source of truth in the DOM,
 - you query the DOM using a ref to find its current value when you need it.
 - Refs provide a way to access DOM nodes or React elements created in the render method.
-- a bit more like traditional HTML, keeps the single source of truth in the DOM,
-- data is handled by the DOM itself.

 ```js
 import React, { Component } from 'react';